How much does a website cost?

 Make sure you get it in writing so you both have clear expectations.

 Website Package Rates

-Many web designers will have pre-made packages that are usually cheaper than a complete custom design website.
+Many web designers offer pre-made packages that are less expensive than a complete custom design website.
 The drawback with packages is that they are probably going to try and fit your business into a pre-made website that might not have all the bells and whistles a custom site has.
 Most designers will have a flat package rate then allow you to request customization at an additional charge.

 Website Per Page Pricing

 Some web designers charge a flat rate per page, this can be as low as $50 although most designers in the USA will charge $100 – $200 per page.
 This pricing is usually for basic static brochure websites that do not require a lot of custom features.